mudamaid62/metagenomic_scripts/README.md

 for i in PREFIX*; do perl get_indices_from_unifrac_tables.pl "$i" > "$i"_alpha_diversity_indices; done
 ```

-## Cluster a protein dataset, recover the clusters containing relevant proteins, and then, the proteins in those clusters
+## Cluster a protein dataset, recover the clusters containing relevant proteins, and then, retrieve the proteins in those clusters

 1. Start with a protein multifasta file of relevant proteins to search, e.g. the BLDB database.
 Get the protein names